yuri-pechatnov/caos/tools/save_them_all.md

     > git add --ignore-errors  ../tools/*.c
     fatal: pathspec '../tools/*.c' did not match any files
     > git add --ignore-errors  ../tools/*.cpp
-    warning: LF will be replaced by CRLF in tools/a.cpp.
-    The file will have its original line endings in your working directory.
     > git add --ignore-errors -f  -f ../tools/bash_popen_tmp/*.html
     > git add --ignore-errors -f  -f ../tools/interactive_launcher_tmp/*.log
+    > git add -u
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/218581351655363634.log.
+    warning: LF will be replaced by CRLF in tools/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/530507450014428853.log.
+    warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/670388572452524161.log.
+    warning: LF will be replaced by CRLF in tools/save_them_all.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/79623001645647142.log.
+    warning: LF will be replaced by CRLF in tools/set_up_magics.md.
     The file will have its original line endings in your working directory.
-    > git add -u
-    warning: LF will be replaced by CRLF in README.md.
+    warning: LF will be replaced by CRLF in tools/set_up_magics_dev.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem27-python-bindings/bindings.ipynb.
+    warning: LF will be replaced by CRLF in tools/set_up_magics_dev.md.
     The file will have its original line endings in your working directory.
     > git commit -m 'yet another update'
-    warning: LF will be replaced by CRLF in README.md.
-    The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/set_up_magics.md.
-    The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.md.
     The file will have its original line endings in your working directory.
-    [master d8fc1fb] yet another update
+    [master f2526a7] yet another update
-    warning: LF will be replaced by CRLF in README.md.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/a.cpp.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/218581351655363634.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/530507450014428853.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/670388572452524161.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/79623001645647142.log.
-    The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/set_up_magics.md.
-    The file will have its original line endings in your working directory.
-     9 files changed, 209 insertions(+), 109 deletions(-)
+     2 files changed, 163 insertions(+), 103 deletions(-)
-     create mode 100644 tools/a.cpp
-     create mode 100644 tools/interactive_launcher_tmp/218581351655363634.log
-     create mode 100644 tools/interactive_launcher_tmp/530507450014428853.log
-     create mode 100644 tools/interactive_launcher_tmp/670388572452524161.log
-     create mode 100644 tools/interactive_launcher_tmp/79623001645647142.log
     > git push origin master
-    Counting objects: 13, done.
+    Counting objects: 5, done.
     Delta compression using up to 2 threads.
-    Compressing objects: 100% (12/12), done.
+    Compressing objects: 100% (5/5), done.
-    Writing objects: 100% (13/13), 4.05 KiB | 0 bytes/s, done.
+    Writing objects: 100% (5/5), 1.74 KiB | 0 bytes/s, done.
-    Total 13 (delta 9), reused 0 (delta 0)
+    Total 5 (delta 4), reused 0 (delta 0)
-    remote: Resolving deltas: 100% (9/9), completed with 6 local objects.[K
+    remote: Resolving deltas: 100% (4/4), completed with 4 local objects.[K
     To git@github.com:yuri-pechatnov/caos_2019-2020.git
-       25a0795..d8fc1fb  master -> master
+       d8fc1fb..f2526a7  master -> master